The tropological vertex: From toric Calabi--Yau to log Calabi--Yau

 To explain the full structure of relative Gromov--Witten invariants of $(\bar X,D)$, it is convenient to use exploded manifolds, so instead of the complex manifold $\bar X$ with the normal crossing divisor, we instead use its explosion $\expl (\bar X,D)$, and define invariants using exploded holomorphic curves in $\expl(\bar X,D)$; see~\cite{iec,scgp}.
-For the present discussion, it is enough to think of the moduli space of holomorphic curves in $\expl (\bar X,D)$ as a suitable compactification of the moduli space of smooth holomorphic curves in $\bar X$, not contained in $D$.
-The explosion functor applied to such a smooth holomorphic curve, gives an exploded holomorphic curve in $\expl(\bar X,D)$, however the moduli space of exploded curves keeps track of more structure when such curves sink into the divisor.
+For the present discussion, it is enough to think of the moduli space of holomorphic curves in $\expl (\bar X,D)$ as a suitable compactification of the moduli space of holomorphic curves in $\bar X$, which are smooth and not contained in $D$.
+When we apply the explosion functor to such a smooth holomorphic curve, we obtain an exploded holomorphic curve in $\expl(\bar X,D)$, however the moduli space of exploded curves keeps track of more structure when such curves sink into the divisor.
 In particular, there is an evaluation map from the moduli stack of exploded curves analogous to the evaluation at a point of contact with $\bar X_\ell$, except now this map has codomain the exploded manifold $\expl (\bar X_\ell, D_\ell)$.
 We introduce the notation